 The OCA is a virtual career development and research training platform that consists of EarlyCareer Investigators (ECIs), and their Designated Mentors from different institutions, and an Academy Dean and Assistant Dean.
+New for FY21 is a change in the eligibility of the ECI, please refer to Section II.C.1.b., Principal Investigator.
 The OCRP Ovarian Cancer Academy – Early-Career Investigator Award is not a traditional career development award; the ECI is expected to participate in monthly webinars and annual workshops and to communicate and collaborate with other members of the Academy (other ECIs, Mentors, Dean, Assistant Dean) as well as with the advocacy community.
 Since its inception, the Academy’s ECIs have presented at and chaired sessions for ovarian cancer-specific symposia and served on symposia review committees.
 They have also served as peer reviewers for the Department of Defense (DoD) OCRP and other funding agencies.

 The Academy Leadership (the Dean and the Assistant Dean) serves as a resource for the ECIs and Mentors, assessing the progress of the ECIs, and facilitating communication and collaboration among all of the ECIs and Mentors, as well as with national research and advocacy communities.
 In addition to fostering the scientific development, the Academy, through its Leadership, provides for professional and leadership development of the ECIs to include skills and competencies needed to fund and manage a productive laboratory.
-Information about the Academy is available through the Ovarian Cancer Academy video and the OCRP Summary Sheet on the OCRP website.
+Information about the Academy is available through the Academy website, http://www.ovariancanceracademy.org/.

 The OCRP encourages applications from ECIs whose ability to commit to conducting ovarian cancer research is limited by minimal resources or a lack of resources, such as a qualified Designated Mentor at their institution, access to ovarian cancer research tools, opportunities for establishing collaborations, or other obstacles.